 - English for Speakers of Other Languages (ESOL) for immigrants and refugees

 - Assistance with naturalization applications for low income individuals

-Our learners range in age from 18 to 81, speak more than 63 languages, and represent 73 nations.
-Our students face great challenges and strive for success against tremendous odds: over 98% of our students are low-income, 88% are immigrants and refugees, and 9% are seniors.
-55% of our students have less than 12 years of school and fully 32% less than 9 years.
+Our learners range in age from 18 to 81, speak 63 languages, and represent 83 nations.
+Our students face great challenges and strive for success against tremendous odds: over 99% of our students are low-income, 88% are immigrants and refugees, and 12% are seniors.
+49% of our students have less than 12 years of school and 30% less than 9 years.
 All of our students, however, share one common element - the desire to learn, to achieve, and to live a better life.

 In addition to offering classes at our main Learning Center in Lake City, we partner with a variety of organizations to provide instruction at various offsite locations throughout Seattle.
 Learn more about our programs here.

 Literacy Source is a non-profit corporation registered with the state of Washington, and has 501(c)3 tax-exempt status from the U.S. Internal Revenue Service.